This Week

 Maritime City

-Be one of the first to explore the Seaport Museum’s latest exhibition Maritime City, which is now on view!
-The exhibition highlights how New York City, as we know it today, arose from the sea.
+Explore the Seaport Museum’s three-floor exhibition Maritime City, which highlights how New York City, as we know it today, arose from the sea.

 As you walk through the exhibition you will discover how the waterways, people, and industries of the Greater New York area led to the creation of a truly diverse city.